Systems Thinking Genealogical Directory & Resources

 Welcome To The Systems Thinking Voices In Canada Website!

-Registrants can publish their learner activities and/or projects here on the website in a short summary format or along with a more detailed extended format that can be submitted alongside or anytime after the the summary format is submitted.
-Overall, registrants can submit their works at their own pace and depth of sharing for as short or as long as they wish.
+As a registrant you can publish your learner activities and projects on the STVIC website as a short summary or with more specific details that can be submitted alongside or anytime after the short summary is submitted.
+Overall you can submit your work at your own pace and depth of detail for as short or as long as you wish.
 Or not at all!
-Registration alone brings invaluable permanent benefit to the Canadian context systems thinking community.
+Registration alone in the STVIC Directory brings your human presence and unique blend of resources that build and strengthen the Canadian context systems thinking community.

 “It takes a village to raise systems thinkers!”
 Sign Up in the STVIC Directory to help build this village today!